If it hasn’t happened to you already, it will soon.

 This doesn’t mean we aren’t achieving a high level of success already - it simply means we are ready to move ourselves to the next level, to breakthrough.
 This needed breakthrough could be in our relationships, careers, income, health or any number of other aspects of our life.

 If you feel in need of a breakthrough - either because life is...

 I want to highlight a stealth disease that's destroying millions of lives.
 It's contagious, and its toxic effects are spreading like the plague.

 It's a silent happiness killer that moves so stealthily that sufferers don’t recognise its symptoms.
 It's a psychological and emotional disease that's wreaking havoc with our relationships and happiness.

-How can you tell if your life is permeated with a victim mentality?
-This article will decisively answer that question.
+How can you tell if your life is permeated with the victim mentality?
+This article will decisively answer the question.

 As a bit of background, this builds on a blog post I wrote for Income Diary where I challenge the reader with the question, are you living by default or design?

 As I explained in the article when any of the six default settings (Approval, Blame, Conformity, Doubts, E...

 I’ve heard this so many times over the years of coaching people.
 It can be really daunting to be asked the simple question, “What do you want?”